 Great Wonders of the World is the title of this student-created site.

 7 Wonders of the Natural World is a slideshow from The Atlantic.

-New seven wonders of nature is from CNN and New 7 Wonders of Nature finalists is from The News in Australia.
-These slideshows highlight the results of a vote by The New 7 Wonders of Nature Foundation to identify…the new 7 wonders of nature.
+There was a vote by The New 7 Wonders of Nature Foundation to identify…the new 7 wonders of nature.
 You can see the 28 preliminary finalists here.